Princess Amelia of Great Britain: Later life

 In 1751, Princess Amelia became ranger of Richmond Park after the death of Robert Walpole, 2nd Earl of Orford.
 Immediately afterwards, the Princess caused major public uproar by closing the park to the public, only allowing few close friends and those with special permits to enter.

 This continued until 1758, when a local brewer, John Lewis, took the gatekeeper, who stopped him from entering the park, to court.
 The court ruled in favour of Lewis, citing the fact that, when Charles I enclosed the park in the 17th century, he allowed the public right of way in the park.
 Princess Amelia was forced to lift the restrictions.

 The Princess was generous in her gifts to charitable organisations.
 In 1760 she donated £100 to the society for educating poor orphans of clergymen (later the Clergy Orphan Corporation) to help pay for a school for 21 orphan daughters of clergymen of the Church of England.
 In 1783 she agreed to become an annual subscriber of £25 to the new County Infirmary in Northampton.

 In 1761, Princess Amelia became the owner of Gunnersbury Estate, Middlesex, purchased from the estate of Henry Furnese.
 Princess Amelia used Gunnersbury as her summer residence.
-She added a chapel and at some time between 1777 and 1784, she commissioned a bath house, extended as a folly by a subsequent owner of the land in the 19th century, which still stands today with a Grade II English Heritage listing and is known as Princess Amelia's Bathhouse.
+She added a chapel and at some time between 1777 and 1784 she commissioned a bath house, extended as a folly by a subsequent owner of the land in the 19th century, which still stands today with a Grade II English Heritage listing and is known as Princess Amelia's Bathhouse.

 She also owned a property in Cavendish Square, Soho, London, where she died unmarried on 31 October 1786, at which time she was the last surviving child of King George II and Queen Caroline.
-A miniature of Prince Frederick of Prussia was found on her body.
+A miniature of her first cousin, Frederick the Great, was found on her body.
+The great king originally intended for her had died two months earlier.
 She was buried in the Henry VII Lady Chapel in Westminster Abbey.

 Legacy

-Amelia Island in Florida, United States, is named for her, as is Amelia County in Virginia, United States.
+Amelia Island in Florida, in the United States, is named for her, as is Amelia County in Virginia.